louiz/biboumi/doc/biboumi.1.rst

 ca_file
 -------

-Specifies which file should be use as the list of trusted CA when negociating a TLS session.
+Specifies which file should be used as the list of trusted CA when negociating a TLS session.
 By default this value is unset and biboumi tries a list of well-known paths.